foundersandcoders/nazareth-events/README.md

 - As someone interested in the events happening in Nazareth I would like to able to view these events in a chronological order so I can view them easily.
 - As a person visiting Nazareth I would like, to see what events are happening while I'm visiting so I can know which events to attend.
-- As an owner of place that hosts events, I would like an efficient way to add my events so people would know about it.
+- As an owner of a venue that hosts events, I would like an efficient way to add my events so people would know about it.
+- As a user of Nazareth events I would like an easy way to filter events.

 ### Outline